MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

         const dbSchema = await fs.promises.readFile('db.schema', 'utf8');

         const systemPrompt = `
-        Assistant is a natural language to SQL bot that returns a JSON object with the SQL query and the parameter values in it.
+        Assistant is a natural language to SQL bot that returns only a JSON object with the SQL query and the parameter values in it.
 The SQL will query a PostgreSQL database.

         PostgreSQL tables, with their columns:

         ${dbSchema}

         Rules:
         - Convert any strings to a PostgreSQL parameterized query value to avoid SQL injection attacks.
         - Always return a JSON object with the SQL query and the parameter values in it.
+        - Only return a JSON object.
+Do NOT include any text outside of the JSON object.
+Do not provide any additional explanations or context.
+        Just the JSON object is needed.

-        Example JSON object to return: { "sql": "", "paramValues": [] }
+        - Example JSON object to return: { "sql": "", "paramValues": [] }
         `;

         let queryData: QueryData = { sql: '', paramValues: [], error: '' };
+        let results = '';
         try {
-            const results = await callOpenAI(systemPrompt, userPrompt);
+            results = await callOpenAI(systemPrompt, userPrompt);

-            queryData = (results && results.startsWith('{') && results.endsWith('}')) ?
+            if (results) {
+                const parsedResults = JSON.parse(results);
-                JSON.parse(results) : { ...queryData, error: results };
+                queryData = { ...queryData, ...parsedResults };

-            if (isProhibitedQuery(queryData.sql) || isProhibitedQuery(queryData.error)) {
+                if (isProhibitedQuery(queryData.sql)) {
                     queryData.sql = '';
                     queryData.error = 'Prohibited query.';
                 }
+            }
+        }
-        } catch (e) {
+        catch (e) {
             console.log(e);
+            // Completion results may still contain SQL information we don't want to expose.
+            // so check to ensure it's OK to return it to client. if (isProhibitedQuery(results)) {
+                queryData.sql = '';
+                queryData.error = 'Prohibited query.';
             }
+            else {
+                queryData.error = results;
+            }
+        }

         return queryData;
     }
     ```

-    - You'll notice that a `userPrompt` paramter is passed into the function.
+    - A `userPrompt` parameter is passed into the function.
 The `userPrompt` value is the natural language query entered by the user in the browser.
-    - The `getSQL()` function also includes a `systemPrompt` value that defines the type of AI assistant to be used and rules that should be followed.
-The `systemPrompt` value is used to help Azure OpenAI understand the database structure and how to generate SQL queries.
+    - A `systemPrompt` defines the type of AI assistant to be used and rules that should be followed.
+This helps Azure OpenAI understand the database structure, what rules to apply, and how to return the generated SQL query and parameters.
     - A function named `callOpenAI()` is called and the `systemPrompt` and `userPrompt` values are passed to it.
     - The results are checked to ensure no prohibited values are included in the generated SQL query.
 If prohibited values are found, the SQL query is set to an empty string.